Professor Eva Lloyd

 Research for the British Academy

-Since November 2019 Eva Lloyd has held an award from the British Academy the UK's national body for the humanities and social sciences, under its Early Childhood Education Programme.
+Since November 2019, Eva Lloyd has held an award from the British Academy, the UK's national body for the humanities and social sciences, under its Early Childhood Education Programme.
 This is supported by the UK Government's Global Challenges Research Fund and is part of the UK's Official Development Assistance (ODA), whose aim is to support excellent research with development impact.
 The research is due to finish in May 2022.
 The title of her project is: 'Towards early childhood education by 2030 for all children in Lebanon - Exploring strategies for achieving equitable access to early childhood education for Lebanese children and Syrian child refugees and realising Sustainable Development Goal 4.2'.
-Dr Katie Wright at UEL and Professor Hiam Loutfi, of Rafik Hariri University in Lebanon are co-investigators on this project.
+Dr Katie Wright at UEL and Professor Hiam Loutfi of Rafik Hariri University in Lebanon are co-investigators on this project.

-Since 2011 Lebanon has been hosting approximately 1.5 million refugees from the Syrian conflict, about half of whom are children.
+Since 2011, Lebanon has been hosting approximately 1.5 million refugees from the Syrian conflict, about half of whom are children.
 In line with the Lebanese government's 2015 Reaching All Children with Education (RACE) policy, children aged 3 to 18 are offered free education, including early childhood education.
 This project explores the extent to which the early childhood education (ECE) system offers equal learning opportunities to 3 to 5-year-old Lebanese and Syrian refugee children of different ages, genders and abilities.
-Fieldwork is due to take place in three regions: Beqaa; Akkar and Tripoli in the north and Saida and Tyre in the south.
-The study also evaluates the role of governmental and non-governmental organizations in achieving an equitable ECE system and develops strategies and policy recommendations to enhance ECE access and maximise the chances of Lebanon achieving Sustainable Development Goal target 4.2 by 2030.
-These proposals' impact may extend to other child refugee hosting countries.
+Fieldwork is due to take place in three regions: Beqaa, Akkar and Tripoli in the north and Saida and Tyre in the south.
+The study also evaluates the role of governmental and non-governmental organisations in achieving an equitable ECE system and develops strategies and policy recommendations to enhance ECE access and maximise the chances of Lebanon achieving Sustainable Development Goal target 4.2 by 2030.
+These proposals' impact may extend to other child refugee-hosting countries.
 Target 4.2 of the SDGs aims to ensure that, by 2030, all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education.
 It is one of seventeen global goals that were adopted by UN members in 2015 as part of a universal call to end poverty, foster peace and prosperity and ensure a more sustainable future.

 Research for the London Borough of Newham

-This was a complex two generation intervention to support children and families who are at-risk of becoming involved in violent crime and/or criminally exploited.
+This was a complex two-generation intervention to support children and families who are at-risk of becoming involved in violent crime and/or criminally exploited.
 One of several components of this intervention was a programme of positive diversionary activities for children designed to build confidence, resilience and improve communication.
 Another component was peer mentoring plus education and support for parents.
-This included Non-Violent Resistance session, support through Child and Adolescent Mental Health Services (CAMHS) to improve parenting capacity and classes in English for Speakers of Other Languages (ESOL).
+This included a Non-Violent Resistance session, support through Child and Adolescent Mental Health Services (CAMHS) to improve parenting capacity and classes in English for Speakers of Other Languages (ESOL).

 Research for the Department for Education

-Between 2016 and 2018 Eva Lloyd was an academic advisor to the national and all previous evaluations of the Conservative Government's flagship early years policy for England, the 30 hours free childcare policy.
+Between 2016 and 2018, Eva Lloyd was an academic advisor to the national and all previous evaluations of the Conservative Government's flagship early years policy for England, the 30 hours free childcare policy.
 These evaluations were all commissioned by the Department for Education and carried out by a team led by the research agency Frontier Economics.
 Ivana La Valle, who is attached as Visiting Scholar to the International Centre for the Study of the Mixed Economy of Childcare (ICMEC), was co-author of each evaluation.

 PUBLICATIONS